-The City's Real Estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs) and Temporary Construction Easements (TCEs).
-The City requests that SDEs and TCEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
-The Easement Acquisition phase typically lasts 8 to 12 months.
+The City's real estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs).
+The City requests that SDEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
+In addition to SDEs, temporary construction easements may be needed to access work areas.
+The bid phase will begin after all easements are acquired.
+The easement acquisition phase of a project typically lasts 8 to 12 months.

 During the bid phase, the final plans will be circulated to qualified contractors for a competitive bidding process.
 By state law, the lowest responsible bidder is awarded the construction contract.
-The bid phase of a project typically lasts 4 to 5 months.
+The bid phase of a project typically lasts 5 to 6 months.

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
-Construction of proposed improvements will be supervised by a City Inspector.
+Construction of proposed improvements will be supervised by City inspectors.
 Notifications of key construction dates and will be mailed to residents prior to construction.
 Because projects vary in size, the typical construction phase of a project can last from 3 months to over 2 years.

-City Project Manager
+City Project Coordinator

 Doug Lozner, P.E.